burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Object Orientated Design Patterns

-In the book [Design Patterns (Gamma, Helm, Johnson, Vlissides) 2011"](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8) in the preface authors say:
+In the book [Design Patterns (Gamma, Helm, Johnson, Vlissides) 2011"](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8) in the preface, authors say:
 *"You shouldn't have to go to the dictionary to explain the terms type and polymorphism"*.

 In our technical note, we have covered this in the previous section [Object Orientated Design](#object-orientated-design) without limiting the amount of readers.